 Although Thermoblocks are lightweight they are extremely strong and stable having a mean compressive strength is 9N/mm2 allowing it to be used under most load-bearing walls and its characteristic shear strength is 0.18N/mm2.
 Additionally, because they are impermeable to water they can be used in damp conditions without any loss of their insulating properties.
-So, not only does Thermoblock reduce thermal bridging, but it also creates a moisture barrier.
+So, not only do Thermoblock thermal insulation products reduce thermal bridging, but they also create a moisture barrier.

 Guaranteed Compliance to Building Regulations